When Should I Consider Assisted Living?

 It is also important to realize and acknowledge that it may be time for assisted living or a skilled nursing care facility when you, the caregiver, is exhausted and unable to continue to provide all the assistance your loved one needs.

-Important things to know about assisted living
+Things to know about assisted living for someone with Parkinson's

 Assisted living facilities are not equipped to provide medical care, which your loved one with PD may need.
 You may be able to hire extra help, or the facility may charge additional for help with dressing or eating.